wyounas/wyounas.github.io/_posts/2025-10-10-exploring-all-solutions-to-linkedin-queens-puzzle-with-a-sat-solver-and-two-model-checkers.md

     - Ensures that we are not placing a queen on an adjacent diagonal.
 If we are, the process is blocked.
     - Mark the row and column as processed.
     - Places the queen and records its position in the _`result`_ array.
--  After exiting the loop, we use `assert(false)` at the end to make the model checker backtrack and explore all computations that successfully exit the loop.
+-  After exiting the loop, we deliberately use `assert(false)` so that every computation that successfully exits the loop triggers an assertion violation and produces an error trail, which we can then replay to recover the solution.

 Let’s quickly go over these one by one.